darwinia-network/darwinia-docs-deprecated/docs/glossary.md

 The intermediary of cross-chain data is responsible for fetching data from one blockchain and then sending the data to the other side.

-## Channel
+## Channel & Lane

 Channels facilitate the transfer of data in one direction.
-A channel consists of a sender `outbound` of the source chain and a receiver `inbound` of the destination chain.
-Any user or system that wants to send a message on the bridge must submit it to the channel.
+A channel consists of a sender `outboundLane` of the source chain and a receiver `inboundLane` of the target chain.
+Any user or system that wants to send a message on the bridge must submit it to the `outboundLane`.
 The message layer supports multiple channels and provides different deliverability guarantees for messages, such as message replay protection, message order or out-of-order guarantee, etc.

 Messages sent over the channel are assigned a unique (for this channel) strictly increasing integer value of the nonce.
-Messages sent over the same channel are guaranteed to be sent to the destination chain in the same order they were sent from the source chain.
+Messages sent over the same channel are guaranteed to be sent to the target chain in the same order they were sent from the source chain.
 In other words, messages with nonce `N` will be delivered before nonce `N+1`.

 A single message channel can be thought of as a transport channel for a single application (on-chain, off-chain, or hybrid).